marketdesignresearch/NOMU/README.md

-# icml21_code_submission

 # NOMU:Neural Optimization-based Model Uncertainty

 This is a piece of software used for performing experiments on NOMU uncertainty bounds and the three popular benchmarks (i) Monte-Carlo Dropout [1], (ii) Deep Ensembles [2] and (iii) Gaussian Process.
-The experiments are described in detail in the attached paper.
+The experiments are described in detail in the paper _NOMU: Neural Optimization-based Model Uncertainty_.

 ## A. Requirements